OG-Open-Source/raw/README.md

 ## Introduction

-OG|OS - OGATA Open Source is dedicated to developing and sharing open-source software.
+OGOS - OGATA Open Source is dedicated to developing and sharing open-source software.
 Our goal is to create and maintain high-quality, community-driven projects that benefit developers and users worldwide.

 ## Disclaimer